-- a) The parties to the collective agreement agree that the holiday guarantee scheme is to be used by NNF members working in enterprises under the Meat Factory and Slaughterhouse Collective Agreement (DIO I). - b) If an enterprise wishes to keep holiday allowance in the enterprise instead of making ongoing payments to the FerieKonto holiday payment scheme, the parties to the collective agreement agree that this can take place.
+- a) The parties to the collective agreement agree that the holiday guarantee scheme is to be used by NNF members working in enterprises under the Collective Agreement for the Food Industry (DIO I). - b) If an enterprise wishes to keep holiday allowance in the enterprise instead of making ongoing payments to the FerieKonto holiday payment scheme, the parties to the collective agreement agree that this can take place.
 If so, the enterprise must inform the employees of this in writing.
 In the event of a transition to FerieKonto payment the employees must be informed in the same way. - c) DIO guarantees all earned holiday allowance, including any transferred holiday.